hei-synd-iiot/golang/docs/index.md

 6. Embedding structs with methods may be used to bestow interface implementations onto other structs.
 Here we see that a container now implements the `describer` interface because it embeds `base`.

+??? output "Program output"
+    ```
+    co={num: 1, str: some name}
+    also num: 1
+    describe: base with num=1
+    describer: base with num=1
+    ```

 ??? important "Go does not support inheritance."
     Go does not support inheritance or derivation in the traditional sense.
 Instead, Go uses **composition** and **embedding** to achieve code reuse and polymorphism.
 Embedding allows you to compose types by including other types as fields within a struct, enabling you to reuse code and behavior across different types.

+??? important "Go struct embedding is used to compose types and share behavior."
+    Go struct embedding is used to compose types and share behavior between different types.
+By embedding one struct within another, you can include the fields and methods of the embedded struct in the outer struct, allowing you to reuse code and behavior across different types.
+Struct embedding is a powerful feature of Go that enables you to create complex data structures and objects with shared behavior.

 ??? tip "Go interfaces can be implemented implicitly through embedding."
     Go interfaces can be implemented implicitly through embedding, allowing you to define custom behavior for types without explicitly declaring that the type implements the interface.
 This feature makes it easy to define custom APIs and interfaces for your programs, enabling you to work with different types in a seamless and flexible way.

 ### Visibility